equinor/mad-expo-core/README.md

 }
 ```
 4. Make changes to `mad-expo-core`.
-5. If you added the `refresh-core`-script to your projects `package.json` run the following in your project to refresh `mad-expo-core`, for `npm` run:
+5. If you added the `refresh-core`-script to your projects `package.json` you can skip step 6 and 7.
+Run the following in your project to refresh `mad-expo-core`, for `npm` run:
 ```sh
 npm run refresh-core
 ```